 performed previously with the Dover, Union, and Mid-Atlantic Symphony Orchestras and the Greater Philadelphia Honors Orchestra.
 She formerly taught violin in schools around the Eastern Shore and was an assistant faculty member at the Kent County-based SummerMusic with the Mariner String Quartet from 2003 to 2007.
 In 2011 she performed at the Festival Musica nas Montanhas in Brazil.
 For 20 years, she taught violin, viola, and cello both privately and through the Fiddlesticks!
 Youth Strings Program.

-In addition to her work for the National Music Festival, Caitlin teaches violin, viola, and cello both privately and through the Fiddlesticks!
-Youth Strings Program.
-She serves on the Board of Directors of the Animal Care Sheter for Kenty County, and as President of the Chester River Chorale.
+Caitlin has served on the Board of Directors of the Animal Care Shelter for Kenty County, and as President of the Chester River Chorale.
 She sings soprano in the Chester River Chorale, Chester Chamber Singers, and River Voices, the Chorale’s a cappella community outreach ensemble.
-She served for four years on a music grant review panel for the Maryland State Arts Council.
+She served for five years on a music grant review panel for the Maryland State Arts Council.